A quick 5G guide: Separating reality from hype

 5G holographic video: Hype

-Holograms in the way people tend to think of them — ghostly images that float in the air — have been the stuff of science fiction for decades, with only the most limited and generally unimpressive real world applications (see: Sega’s Holosseum).
+Holograms in the way people tend to think of them — ghostly images that float in the air — have been the stuff of science fiction for decades, with only the most limited and generally unimpressive real-world applications (see: Sega’s Holosseum).
 Forty years after R2D2 projected a pleading hologram of Princess Leia during a pivotal scene in Star Wars, similar technology still hasn’t made its way into consumer devices.

 Cellular carriers and 5G engineers suggest that’s going to change, though it remains to be seen whether there will actually be a consumer volumetric display technology to support it.
-Intel showed off Looking Glass’s expensive 3D display at Siggraph, while Red crashed and burned with the supposedly holographic screen in its Hydrogen One phone, neither of which was quite as cool as the “live holographic call over 5G” Vodafone teased last year.
+Intel showed off Looking Glass’ expensive 3D display at Siggraph, while Red crashed and burned with the supposedly holographic screen in its Hydrogen One phone, neither of which was quite as cool as the “live holographic call over 5G” Vodafone teased last year.

 The enabling technologies for capturing and broadcasting volumetric 3D versions of people and objects are very real, and rapidly shrinking from room-sized down to phone-sized.
 But it remains to be seen whether the broadcasts will be viewed solely on tiny 2D smartphone screens, through 3D AR glasses, or using large-scale projection systems.
 In any case, 5G or similarly high-bandwidth, low-latency data pipes will be necessary to bring them to life.